 - No Receiver, Smartphone Only: What's also novel is that this system does not include a separate receiver to carry around -- but that means you must have an Android or iOS device (iPhone, Android, iTouch, iPod, or tablet) -- to use it.
 While the straight-to-phone connectivity is an exciting trend, it's also a potential roadblock for some people.

-- Data-Sharing: There are data-sharing capabilities through the Eversense mobile apps, available for both iOS and Android.
-There is the base Eversense mobile app that interacts with the CGM wearer has on their phone, in addition to a separate Eversense Now app that allows sharing of real-time data with up to 10 people.
+- Data-Sharing: The system includes two data-sharing mobile apps, available for both iOS and Android -- the base Eversense app that interacts with the sensor, plus a separate Eversense Now app that allows sharing real-time data with up to 10 people.

 - Adults Only (For Now): The Eversense CGM is only approved for ages 18 and older at the moment.
 However, Senseonics is already publishing data showing the safety and effectiveness in teens.
 Chances are approval for younger PWDs will materialize soon.

 - Decorations!
 Oh, and even adults like a little bling, right? if you want to jazz up your little Eversense transmitter, word is there's at least one company making special skins and stickers to go on the device.

 Safety, Efficacy and Usability

 If you're wondering about safety and accuracy, Eversense was approved based on the so-called PRECISE II pivotal trial data from 2016.
 Senseonics studied 90 adults with both types of diabetes in 8 different spots across the US, and that clinical trial showed an 8.5% MARD result (measure of CGM accuracy) that pretty much measures up to other existing CGMs on the market.
 Reports of "adverse events" such as scarring or other issues related to the implantation showed up in only approximately 1% of those in the trial.